Learn About Lead

 Loudoun Water’s distribution system is lead free.
 The term distribution system is used to collectively describe the facilities, pipe, and other equipment used to supply water from its source up to the privately owned service line.
 The purpose of distribution system is to deliver water to the consumer with appropriate quality, quantity and pressure.
 The privately owned service line typically begins at the water meter near the edge of the property being serviced.
 The homeowner (consumer) is responsible for the service line,

-It is important, however, for consumers to understand how lead can enter your drinking water, the risks, and how to prevent exposure.
+It is important for consumers to understand how lead can enter your drinking water, the risks, and how to prevent exposure.

 Do I Have a Lead Service Line?